 The format of an external property file is described in §4.

-A SARIF consumer SHALL treat the value of a property stored in an external property file exactly as if it had appeared inline in the root file as the value of the corresponding property.
+A SARIF consumer SHALL treat the value of an object-valued property stored in an external property file exactly as if it had appeared inline in the root file as the value of the corresponding property.

+A SARIF consumer SHALL treat the value of an array-valued property stored in an external property file exactly as if its elements had appeared inline in the root file, appended to the existing value, if any, of that property.

+NOTE: This allows a SARIF producer to begin writing the elements of an array-valued property to the root file, and then, if the file grows too large, to “spill” the additional elements into one or more external property files.

 Properties